basiliscos/syncspirit/README.md

 [gitflic](https://gitflic.ru/project/basiliscos/syncspirit)

 `syncspirit` is a continuous file synchronization program, which synchronizes files between devices.
-It is build using C++ [rotor](https://github.com/basiliscos/cpp-rotor) actor framework.
-It implements [BEP-protocol](https://docs.syncthing.net/specs/bep-v1.html) for files synchronization, or, simplistically speaking, it is [syncthing](https://syncthing.net)-compatible synchronization program, which uses [syncthing](https://syncthing.net) infrastructure (for global discovery and relaying).
+It is built using the C++ [rotor](https://github.com/basiliscos/cpp-rotor) actor framework.
+It implements the [BEP-protocol](https://docs.syncthing.net/specs/bep-v1.html) for files synchronization, or, simplistically speaking, it is a [syncthing](https://syncthing.net)-compatible synchronization program, which uses the [syncthing](https://syncthing.net) infrastructure (for global discovery and relaying).

 Despite being functional, `syncspirit` is much less feature-rich than [syncthing](https://syncthing.net)